 Demand for tower space is dependent principally on demand from wireless communications carriers, which, in turn, is dependent on subscriber demand for wireless services.
 Most types of wireless services currently require ground-based network facilities, including communications sites for transmission and reception.
-The extent to which wireless communications carriers lease such communications sites depends on a number of factors beyond our control, including the level of demand for such wireless services, the availability of spectrum frequencies, the financial condition and access to capital of such carriers (including as a result of the recent COVID-19 pandemic and resulting effects, or any future coronavirus or other outbreaks or events with a wide-ranging regional or global impact), changes in telecommunications regulations and general economic conditions, as well as factors such as geography and population density.
+The extent to which wireless communications carriers lease such communications sites depends on a number of factors beyond our control, including the level of demand for such wireless services, the availability of spectrum frequencies, the financial condition and access to capital of such carriers, changes in telecommunications regulations and general economic conditions, as well as factors such as geography and population density.
 In addition, if our customers or potential customers do not have sufficient funds from operations or are unable to raise adequate capital to fund their business plans or face other financial issues, they may reduce their capital spending, which could adversely affect demand for space on our towers, which in turn could have a material adverse effect on our business, prospects, financial condition and/or results of operations.